Using our powerful voice to support conservation.

 - Support policies enacted by Florida and local governments to encourage the deployment of solar energy in Florida by utilities, local governments, universities, public facilities, businesses and residents.

 - Support legislation and funding that supports planning for and deployment of EV infrastructure.
+Support state and regional efforts to identify gaps and plan for EV infrastructure deployment.
+Oppose legislation that imposes unreasonable registration fees on EVs vehicle registration.

 - Support finance options for residents, businesses, and local governments including grants, rebate programs, tax credits and Property Assessed Clean Energy (PACE) programs and include flood mitigation as an eligible PACE activity.